 Sarah was a terrible liar.
 A) I wasn’t a pretty girl.
 I was plain as plain could be.
 I was the kind of ordinary that spy forces would pick for espionage agents because there is no way I would stand out in a crowd.
 Ever.
 It was almost as if my parents had crammed together every feature on the planet and every range of beauty and picked the one dead in the center.

 While average had been okay several years ago, it was the new ugly now.
-Normal just couldn't compete with the extraordinary, otherworldly beauty of the vampires and other assorted magical creatures.
-While us poor ordinary folk had to contend with Botox and plastic surgery, the magical world had much more effective, much longer lasting, and much cheaper methods of beautification.
+Normal just couldn’t compete with the extraordinary, otherworldly beauty of the vampires and other assorted magical creatures.
+While we poor ordinary folk had to contend with Botox and plastic surgery, the magical world had much more effective, much longer lasting, and much cheaper methods of beautification.

 Oh, and they could actually sparkle.